Jennifer on My Mind: Production

-A Los Angeles Times reviewer speculated that either Simon or Segal was inspired by the true 1966 case of Robert Friede, a 25-year-old Annenberg publishing heir, and Celeste Crenshaw, a drug-addicted 19-year-old socialite whose corpse was found in Friede's car.
-Friede was the son of Evelyn Annenberg Hall and her first husband, Kenneth Friede.
+A Los Angeles Times reviewer speculated that either Roger L. Simon or Erich Segal was inspired by the true 1966 case of Robert Friede, a 25-year-old Annenberg publishing heir, and Celeste Crenshaw, a drug-addicted 19-year-old socialite whose corpse was found in Friede's car.
+Friede was the son of Evelyn Annenberg Hall and her first husband Kenneth Friede.
 Crenshaw and Friede's story is told in the book Turned On: The Friede-Crenshaw Case (1967) by Dick Schaap.

 Based on Simon's 1968 novel, the film's working title was Heir.
 The rights of the novel were initially acquired by Anthony Spinner and Barry Shear in October 1968.
 In June 1969, it was announced that Herb Jaffe of United Artists was set to produce the film in collaboration with Joseph M. Schenck Enterprises.

-Actress Kim Hunter filmed some scenes as Jennifer's mother, but they were cut following a "disastrous preview" in San Francisco, which prompted the film's makers to edit it several times.
-The film marked the feature debuts for Bostwick and Conaway.
+Actress Kim Hunter filmed some scenes as Jennifer Da Silva (Tippy Walker)'s mother, but they were cut following a "disastrous preview" in San Francisco that prompted the filmmakers to edit it several times.

+The film marks the feature-film debuts for Barry Bostwick and Jeff Conaway.
 It was shot on location in New York City, Venice and New Jersey.